tecgihan/tecgihan_driver-release/doc/dma03_driver.md

 **Args:**

 - `terminator` (bytes, optional):
   The terminator to end reading.
-Defaults to b'\n'.
+Defaults to b'
+  '.

 **Returns:**